geontackee/git-workflow-practice-yeonieheoo/README.md

 Among the 7 companies, I found Grifin the most interesting.
 Grifin is one of the three fin-tech companies listed.
 It is an investment app that automatically let users invest into a business they spent money on.
 For example, “if a user spends $3.95 at a Starbucks, a dollar of their money will go into Starbucks stock, meaning they spend $4.95 in total.”
 I was personally amazed by such approach as this definitely makes ‘investment’ more approachable and do-able.

 ### Comment
-**Geon Tack** Grifin is an interesting app!
+**Geon Tack**: Grifin is an interesting app!
 It seems to be good way to invest for beginners.